moechofe/lowresrmx/asset.dev/manual.md

 Set the memory `address` to use as source for BG COPY x1, y1, width, height TO x2, y2 operations.

-When `width` and `height` are specified, they are used as indiquating the number of cells in the source.
+When `width` and `height` are specified, they are used as indicating the number of cells in the source.

 If they are not specified, the [official background data format](#background-source-format-data) are used to retrieve the width and the height.